“House” Idioms

 People who live in glass houses shouldn’t throw stones

-Ex: Carla is always complaining about Mike’s drinking.
-But I think that people who live in glass houses shouldn’t throw stones because she’s heavy smoker.
+Carla keeps complaining about Mike’s drinking, but people who live in glass houses shouldn’t throw stones—she’s a heavy smoker.

 Eat someone out of house and home